Washoutx/sentinel.github.io/articles/static_mem_pmr.md

 # Static memory pools and PMR(Polymorphic Memory Resource)

 Handling heap memory comes with a performance overhead, so if we know how much memory we need, we may prefer to use memory pools.
-In general, a `MemoryPool` is a complex type that provides a set of methods to manage the memory it encapsulates.
+In general, a `MemoryPool` is a class type that provides a set of methods to manage the memory it encapsulates.
 `MemoryPool` can handle either static or dynamic memory.
 Using dynamic memory pool we can reduce `new` calls to one when we initialize the `MemoryPool` object, otherwise we can use static memory pool and reduce `new` calls to zero.
 Actually it won't be zero but instead we will use samething called `placement new`.
 I will back to this later.

 The concept of a dynamic memory pool is fairly simple, so we'll focus on the static one instead.
 Let's define the requirements for this implementation.
 The code will be simplified, as the goal is just to demonstrate the concept.